GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

 <details> <summary style="font-size:20px;font-weight:bold">Set up security verification for TechPass account</summary>

+ ?> This document guides you to configure Microsoft authenticator as your MFA.
+We recommend Microsoft authenticator for the following reasons:<br>- It supports **Number Matching** to protect you from MFA Fatigue attacks and increases the security of your account.<br>- Microsoft constantly improves its MFA security policies to protect its users.

   1. Install Microsoft Authenticator on your mobile device.

   2. Click **Next** on your computer.

     ![vendor-mfa-1](assets/support/vendor-mfa-1-new.png)

-  > **Note**
-  > You may install any authenticator.
-However, as we recommend Microsoft authenticator, this document guides you to configure TechPass MFA using that.

   3. On your mobile device, open Microsoft **Authenticator** and select **+ Add account** > **Work or School account**.
   4. Select **Scan a QR code**.